cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/geometry-and-geography-data-type-and-functions/ogc-methods-on-geometry-and-geography-instances.md

 #### Geometry Example

-&#x20;This example returns a `Polygon` instance with a negative buffer from a `CurvePolygon` instance:
+This example returns a `Polygon` instance with a negative buffer from a `CurvePolygon` instance:

 ```sql
 DECLARE @g geometry = 'CURVEPOLYGON(COMPOUNDCURVE(CIRCULARSTRING(0 4, 4 0, 8 4), (8 4, 0 4)))';